pancakeswap/pancake-create3-factory/README.md

-# Pancake-create2-factory
+# Pancake-create3-factory

-create2-factory to be used by PCS for v4 or future deployments for deterministic address
+create3-factory to be used by PCS for v4 or future deployments for deterministic address

+## Context

+create1 was rejected as
+- its under an EOA (tied to 1 person)

+create2 was rejected as
+-  some of v4 contracts takes `WETH` as constructor args
+- `WETH` address can differs across chains
+- this would result in different address across chains

+create3 was selected as
+- deterministic address based on just `salt`
+- a tweak on the proxy `CustomisedProxyChild.sol` allows us to run some methods (`transferOwnership`)

 ## Deployment